DataBiosphere/azul/README.md

 Most of the cloud resources used by a particular deployment (personal or shared) are provisioned automatically by `make deploy`.
-A handful of  resources must be created manually before invoking thise Makefile targets for the first time in a particular AWS account.
+A handful of  resources must be created manually before invoking these Makefile targets for the first time in a particular AWS account.
 This only needs to be done once per AWS account, before the first Azul deployment is created in that account.
 Additional deployments do not require this step.